Madhyamam: Awards and honours

 PK Prakash won the 2007 Ambedkar Media Award instituted by the Government of Kerala, for his report on "Bhoomiyude jaathi" (Caste of the land), an analytical study on the impact of land reforms on the Dalit population in Kerala.
 He also won the same in 2004 for his investigative report on the illegal kidney trade in Kerala.

 Jisha Elizabeth, a reporter at the daily, won the award in 2009 for her article series on a tribal colony working its way to join the mainstream of society with the help of the government.

+NS Nisar, currently Chief Sub Editor at madhyamam.com, won the BR Ambedkar Award for outstanding news reports on Scheduled Castes and Scheduled Tribes, instituted by the Government of Kerala, for his articles ‘Veyilettu Vadiya Prathibha Vilasangal’, ‘Ente Aattinkoodanu Ee Veedinekkal Nallathu’, and ‘Babuvilninnu Ramyayilekku – Oradivasiyude Jeevithapath’.
+The reports were published in the Madhyamam Weekly in 2016.

 Razak Thazhathangadi, press photographer at the newspaper, won the State Media Award 2003 in the news photography category for his photographs titled "Niram Maratha Nimisham" (The moment which did not change colour).

 N P Jishar, Senior correspondent, won the media award constituted by the Department of Culture, Govt of Kerala, for best reporting in International Film Festival of Kerala in December 2010, and a media award for state school Kalolsavam reporting constituted by Department of Education, Government of Kerala 2010.